atomic14/diy-esp32-epub-reader/README.md

 # Improvements:

 There's a lot of room for improvement.
-I'm more than happy for people to contribute to this project.
+This is a very basic e-reader and I'm more than happy for people to contribute to this project.